World of Speed

-World of Speed was a massively multiplayer online action racing video game initially developed by Slightly Mad Studios and My.com and subsequently by Saber Interactive, for Microsoft Windows.
+World of Speed was a massively massive multiplayer online action racing video game initially developed by Slightly Mad Studios and My.com and subsequently by Saber Interactive, for Microsoft Windows.
 World of Speed was initially planned as a free-to-play and to be released in 2014.
 In January 2017, the developers closed the community forums and released a statement that the game was "not yet good enough for our players" and that "the project will be under-going a substantial revision".
 In August 2017, the game was re-released on Steam as an early access title.
 However, after a November 13, 2018 announcement on Steam, World of Speed shut down its servers on December 25, 2018, rendering the game unplayable.